 So....DO I need a 100% on my standardized test?

-If a perfect score isn’t a guarantee of admission, and there are actually more non-perfect scorers than perfect scorers getting into elite institutions…why are you driving yourself nuts trying to hit that 100%?
+If a perfect score isn’t a guarantee of admission, and there are actually more non-perfect scorers than perfect scorers getting into elite institutions…why are you making yourself miserable trying to hit that 100%?
 And, more importantly, why are so many other test prep companies encouraging you to do so?

-I’ll come out and say it: I’m not going to recommend you push yourself to the brink of insanity just for the sake of “perfection.”
+I’ll come out and say it: I’m not going to encourage you to work yourself to the bone just for the sake of “perfection.”

 I’m here to tell you that turning a 34 into a 36 is often a waste of your time.

-Thing is, nailing a score close to the top gets you almost as much credit, in the admissions office’s eyes, as nailing a perfect score.
-It makes sure the door to a prestigious institution isn’t slammed shut before you’ve even lifted up your hand to knock.
 But that’s all a standardized test score can really do, as Stanford’s and Harvard’s patterns of rejecting applications with perfect scores show us.
-A strong score is just another piece of evidence that you’re college-ready…NOT a magic formula that heals any other flaws in an application.
-(Although it can, granted, sometimes be an IMPORTANT piece of evidence—if your coursework rigor and transcript are not great and therefore don’t provide sufficient proof of your academic readiness themselves.)
+A strong score is just another piece of evidence that you’re college-ready…NOT a magic bullet that remedies any other flaws in an application.
+(Although it can sometimes be a KEY piece of evidence—if your coursework rigor and transcript are not great and therefore don’t provide sufficient proof of your academic readiness themselves.)

 But now that the door is ajar because of your strong score, you need to be the type of interesting, passionate, inquisitive student that the college admissions officer knows will contribute to the campus.
 That means pouring time and energy into your talents!
-You need to show a strong transcript—which takes consistent effort (and time!) throughout the course of your high school career to study, do homework, and prepare for finals and tests.
-And you also need to convey all of that coolness and intellectual curiosity creatively and eloquently in your college application essays (this post can help with that!).
-Which takes thought and—you guessed it—TIME.
+You need to show a great transcript—which takes consistent effort (and time!) throughout the course of your high school career to study, do homework, and prepare for finals and tests.
+And you also need to portray all of that personality and intellectual curiosity creatively and eloquently in your college application essays (this post can help with that!).
+Which takes intention, thought, and TIME.

-Time that you can’t afford to squander trying to be completely perfect on your SAT or ACT.
-Or worrying about it.
+Time that you can’t afford to waste trying to be completely perfect on your SAT or ACT, taking the test four more times just to move north by 20 points.

-Instead, what if your test prep process could be streamlined, so that you are using half the time, but still locking in 90% of your test score potential?
-So that you score in the top end of your dream school’s median range and call it a day with test prep…and use the rest of your time to BECOME that amazingly interesting and inquisitive person who’s found their purpose and shows tremendous initiative turning their passions into reality?
+Instead, what if your test prep process could be made hyper-efficient—so that you are studying for half the amount of time, but still locking in 90% of your test score potential?
+So that you score in the top end of your dream school’s median range and then declare your test prep finito…and use the rest of your time to BECOME that tremendously interesting and inquisitive person who’s found their purpose and shows tremendous initiative turning their passions into reality?

-If this sounds appealing to you, then I’m your gal!
+If this sounds like the ticket to you, then we might make great partners!
 Book your Ace the Test: Game Plan™ to see how I can make your junior and senior years saner by dramatically increasing your SAT and ACT scores in the most streamlined, strategic way possible!
-I also have self-study options available if you’d prefer to tackle the Digital SAT or the ACT on your own time with a fully guided digital course.
+I also have self-study options available if you’d prefer to approach the Digital SAT or the ACT on your own time with a fully guided digital course.